 - Endrene Shepherd, whom I first met when she was only 11 years old after she won a drawing contest of a scene for a Christmas Card.
 Endrene is now an author, illustrator and full time artist.

 - I met Celeste Catena, as a judge for the Kelowna Spelling Bee contest, she was the youngest speller at age 7.
 Although she did not win, Celeste was third runner up and after I discovered her love of words and writing, I helped her publish her first novel, Undefeated.

-- The grade 3/4 students at the Penticton Christian School created a book with illustrations about Pioneer Living in the 1900s in the Okanaga.
+- The grade 3/4 students at the Penticton Christian School created a book with illustrations about pioneer life in the 1900s in the Okanagan.
 I met with their teacher and helped them publish their first book.

 - Amanda Lewis was in grade 4 when I had an opportunity to read some of her creative stories and poems, while visiting her class.
 As an adult, Amanda has become a spokesperson for the Agur Lake Camp, which is open for families caring for members with disabilities and life limiting conditions.
 I encouraged and helped Amanda publish her collections of poems in her first book titled, One, which she used as a fundraiser for Agur Lake Camp.

 - I worked with a young grade seven student, Linzi Sheldon, who attended Dartmouth College in New Hampshire and Columbia University, in New York, before moving on from creative writing to becoming a Saturday and Sunday Morning News Anchor at CBS affiliate station KIRO in Seattle.
 Linzi also anchors the evening news and reports on news stories